 Whether you've been using bonus funds or free spins with offers, the advice is the same.
 As soon you've finished the promotion, STOP!
 It's far too easy to keep clicking spin and do 1 or 2 more.
 Don't let this happen as you can start losing and will almost always end up chasing the losses.
 One more spin will turn into 2, which will turn into 3, which will turn into 10, and before you know it you could be down around 20 spins in value - so please, when the offer is finished, whether you're up or down, stop.

 Don't Chase Losses

 This has got to be one of the most obvious things but one of the hardest things to do.
-Most casino offers are fairly low risk, however you might lose money on the higher risk ones despite winning in the long run.
+Most casino offers we publish are fairly low risk, however you might lose money on the higher risk ones despite winning in the long run.
 Whenever you lose money, the natural reaction for anybody is to want it back.
 It's just human nature, and the way we all think we can get it back is by hopping onto blackjack or roulette and doing say £5 hands or £10 hands.
 The common misconception is that roulette and blackjack can make you a quick buck but that's simply not the case.
 They are just the same as slots - the odds are in the casino's favour and they're based on random number generators.

 There's been plenty of horror stories posted over the years on various forums about people chasing losses. £5 can turn into £50 which can turn into £500 which can turn into £5k.
 It can happen, and it does happen.
 If you ever feel like your chasing losses then simply stop - and read the next part.